-The word Dishearten (Verb) refers to causing someone to lose hope, confidence, or enthusiasm.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use Dishearten correctly in sentences.
+The word Dishearten (Verb) means to cause someone to lose hope, confidence, or enthusiasm.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use “dishearten” correctly in sentences.

 Dishearten Explained in Depth